 C:/ffmpeg/bin/ffmpeg.exe and click .

-After downloading ffmpeg, you just need to extract it and then simply reference it without the .exe ending like
+After downloading ffmpeg, you just need to extract it and then simply point to it in the FFMPEG location in Krita like

 /Users/user/Downloads/ffmpeg (assuming you downloaded and extracted the .7z file to /Users/user/Downloads).

 FFMpeg is, if installed from the repositories, usually found in